nkelley-uga/Cult-Terry/README.md

 ---

 MSBA people: let me know if there are any specific things you want me to work in here.

-Planned stuff is: functions-monte carlo, regression, classification, clustering, NLP.
+Planned stuff is: regression (probably 2), classification (normal and anomaly detection), clustering , NLP (at least 2).

 ---